parthratra59/image_gallery/README.md

 ### Image_Gallery
+(this is an
 ### About the Website
 You can visit the live website deployed at https://constems-ai-fd8e1.web.app/.

-This is a React image gallery with carousel functionality.
-It fetches images from the Unsplash API based on the search query 'morning' and displays them in a responsive carousel.
-Clicking on an image opens a modal with a larger view of the image.
+This is a React image gallery with carousel functionality, developed as an assignment for Company Constems-AI.
+The gallery fetches images from the Unsplash API based on the search query 'morning' and displays them in a responsive carousel.

 ## Features